Quantum Deformed Neural Networks: Classical simulations for low entanglement

 We have cast the problem of simulating the quantum neural network to the problem of computing the expectation values in \eqref{eq:mu_sigma}.
 In physical terms, these are related to correlation functions of $\mH$ and $\mH^2$ after evolving a state $\ket{\psi}$ with the operator $\mD$.
 These can be efficiently computed classically for one dimensional and lowly entangled quantum circuits $\mD$ \citep{vidal2003efficient}.
 In view of that here we consider a 1d arrangement of activation and weight qubits, labeled by $i=0,\dots,2N-1$, where the even qubits are associated with activations and the odd are associated with weights.
 We then choose:

 where $\mQ_{2i, 2i+1}$ acts non-trivially on qubits $2i,2i+1$, i.e. onto the $i$-th activation and $i$-th weight qubits, while $\mP_{2i, 2i+1}$ on the $i$-th weight and $i+1$-th activation qubits.
 We depict this quantum circuit in \figref{fig:D} (a).
 As explained in detail in appendix \ref{sec:details_classical}, the computation of $\mu$ involves the matrix element of $\mK_i$ in the product state $\ket{\psi}$ while $\sigma^2$ involves that of $\mK_i\mK_{i+1}$.
 Due to the structure of $\mD$, these operators act locally on $4$ and $6$ sites respectively as depicted in \figref{fig:D} (b)-(c).

 This implies that the computation of \eqref{eq:mu_sigma}, and so of the full layer, can be done in $O(N)$ and easily parallelized.
-Appendix \ref{sec:details_classical} contains more details on the complexity, while appendix \ref{sec:algos} contains an algorithm box for the classical simulation discussed here.
+Appendix \ref{sec:details_classical} contains more details on the complexity, while Procedure \ref{algc} describes the algorithm for the classical simulation discussed here.